letsencrypt/boulder/ratelimits/README.md

 ## Bucket Key Definitions

-Bucket keys are the key used to lookup the bucket for a given limit and subscriber.
+A bucket key is used to lookup the bucket for a given limit and subscriber.
 Bucket keys are formatted similarly to the overrides but with a slight difference: the limit Names do not carry the string form of each limit.
 Instead, they apply the Name enum equivalent for every limit.